yusufaine/tp/docs/UserGuide.md

 `edit -x <index of recipe to be edited> -n <new name of recipe> -d <new completion time of recipe> -ss <new serving size of recipe> -i <new ingredients of recipes separated by commas> -s <new steps separated by commas> [-t <new tags associated with recipe>]`
 Example:
 - `edit Aglio Olio -n Spicy Aglio Olio -i spaghetti 56 grams, garlic 3 cloves, bacon 3 slices, olive oil 110 ml, Chilli flakes 10 teaspoons -s Cook the spaghetti until al dante, Saute the chopped garlic, Toss spaghetti in the sauce, taste and season with salt, black pepper and chilli flakes`
-    - This edits the recipe named "Aglio Olio" and updates its attributes with a name of "Spicy Aglio Olio", completion time of 5 mins, serving size of 1 person/pax and ingredients consisting of 56 grams of spaghetti, 3 cloves of garlic, 3 slices of bacon, 110 ml of olive oil and 10 teaspoons of chilli flakes with the steps of:
+    - This edits the recipe named "Aglio Olio" and updates its attributes with a name of "Spicy Aglio Olio" and ingredients consisting of 56 grams of spaghetti, 3 cloves of garlic, 3 slices of bacon, 110 ml of olive oil and 10 teaspoons of chilli flakes with the steps of:
         1. Cook the spaghetti until al dante,
         2. Saute the chopped garlic,
         3. Toss the spaghetti in the sauce,